ljleb/sd-mecha/guide/0-introduction/README.md

 - do not know python programming at all
 - do not need to experiment extensively

-While sd-mecha is a python library without a graphical user interface, there is a work in progress [ComfyUI node pack](https://github.com/ljleb/comfy-mecha).
+While sd-mecha is a python library without a graphical user interface, there is a work in progress [ComfyUI node pack](https://github.com/ljleb/comfy-mecha) that intends to bridge usage for less technical users.

 ## Usage and design principles